BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-link.md

       questions:
         - "What constitutes an address at the link layer?
 How large is this address, and how does it differ from an IP address?"
         - "The Ethernet frame is nothing more than a sequence of bits.
 How might we indicate <a href=\"https://en.wikipedia.org/wiki/Ethernet_frame#Structure\">when a packet begins and ends</a> so that receivers know how to parse the data?"
+        - "An 802.11 WiFi frame supports additional message types to request permission and acknowledge permission to and from an access point to communicate.
+Why does this differ from an 802.3 Ethernet frame?"
+        - "An 802.11 WiFi frame contains an additional address field beyond the sender and receiver links.
+What address might this represent?"
     - model: |
         <div>
         <code>